Back to all posts

 ntdll.indirectSyscallInvoke<Delegates.NtCreateSection>("NtCreateSection", argsNtCreateSection);

-Step 3: Using NtMapViewOfSection to create an RWX view of the section in our local process for further operations required for injecting the shellcode followed by its execution.
+Step 3: Use NtMapViewOfSection to create an RWX view of the section in our local process for further operations required for injecting and executing the shellcode.

 hSection = (IntPtr)argsNtCreateSection\[0\];